Warlords of Atlantis: Production

-The film was the fourth action-fantasy collaboration between Kevin Connor and Doug McClure.
-The first three were made by Amicus Productions, which had since wound up: this movie was made EMI Films, then run by Michael Deeley and Barry Spikings, and Columbia Pictures.
+The film was the fourth action-fantasy collaboration between Kevin Connor, John Dark and Doug McClure.
+The first three - The Land That Time Forgot, At the Earth's Core and The People That Time Forgot - were made by Amicus Productions, which had since wound up: this movie was made EMI Films, then run by Michael Deeley and Barry Spikings, and Columbia Pictures.
+The budget for Warlords was higher than the previous three movies and it was the first one based on an original script, not a novel by Edgar Rice Burroughs.